wylhtydtm/wylhtydtm/README.md

 ## About Me :smile:
 Hi, I’m I’m Ziwei @wylhtydtm!
-I’m a passionate developmental biologiest with strong interests in genomic sequencing and data analysis.
+I’m a developmental biologiest with strong interests in genomic sequencing and data analysis.
 My PhD project is focused on understanding the developmental/regenerative mechanisms of enteric nervous system using single-cell sequencing technology (scRNA-seq, scATAC-seq and nano-CUT&Tag).
 I’m always excited to learn new technologies and collaborate on exciting projects.

 - :seedling: I’m currently exploring **Epigenomics** and **Bioinformatics**.
 - :handshake: I’m looking to collaborate on **genomic sequencing projects** and **deep-learning tools to facilitate data analysis**.